-Capturing s from Living Persons
+Capturing Palm prints from Living Persons

-Note that PAP 70 and 170 4will require at least 2 impressions to obtain a full-palm image set, due to the size of the platen.
-The FBI states : “The entire area of the full palm is defined as that area extending from the bracelet to the tips of the fingers and can be represented as one or two images to represent the full palmhe lower image shall extend from the wrist bracelet area to the top of the interdigital area (third finger joint) and shall include the thenar and hypothenar areas of the palm.
+Note that PAP levels 70 and 170 (as shown in Table 4) will require at least 2 impressions to obtain a full-palm image set, due to the size of the platen.
+The FBI states : “The entire area of the full palm is defined as that area extending from the wrist bracelet to the tips of the fingers and can be represented as one or two images to represent the full palm.
+The lower image shall extend from the wrist bracelet area to the top of the interdigital area (third finger joint) and shall include the thenar and hypothenar areas of the palm.
 The upper image shall extend from the bottom of the interdigital area to the upper tips of the fingers.
 This provides an adequate amount of overlap between the two images to facilitate subject verification.
 By matching the ridge structure and details contained in the common interdigital area, an examiner can confidently state that both images came from the same palm.
-Because neither plain impressions nor identification flat impressions include this common overlapping interdigital area, they should never be submitted as upper palm images.”6.
+Because neither plain impressions nor identification flat impressions include this common overlapping interdigital area, they should never be submitted as upper palm images.”
+See Figure 6.